 Eight Métis brothers from Battleford, Saskatchewan served in the Canadian Army during World War Two, following in their father’s footsteps.
 One brother married and fathered a son while stationed in England, but returned to Canada without ever seeing the boy.
-The marriage ended, and Ben Ballendine died without knowing that both his British son Colin, and his British grandson Ian, continued the family tradition of The Fighting Ballendines.
-Here is their fascinating story.
+The marriage ended, and Ben Ballendine died without knowing that both his British son Colin, AND his British grandson Ian, continued the family tradition of The Fighting Ballendines.

 The story of The Fighting Ballendines told about two Metis brothers, James and John Ballendine of Battleford, Saskatchewan, who served in the Canadian Army during the First World War as crack snipers.

 Both were wounded, but both returned to Saskatchewan after the war.
-John and his wife Marie Ouellette had eight sons, and one younger daughter named Doreen.
-All her brothers are deceased now, but Doreen Ballendine Gilles still lives in Battleford, and she shared her family story and photos with me.
+John and his wife Marie Ouellette had eight sons, and one daughter named Doreen.

 When World War Two broke out, all eight boys followed in their father’s footsteps and joined the Canadian Army.
 You can read the original story and see some great photographs by clicking here: The Fighting Ballendines.

 (The wonderful story about The Fighting Ballendines, along with twenty-seven other original articles from Wartime Wednesdays, are now available in print under the title My Favourite Veterans: True Stories From World War Two’s Hometown Heroes.
 For more info, visit the book cover image on the bottom of this page.)

 Ben Ballendine served as a sniper in the Italian campaign.
 Before leaving England to return to Canada, he married a lovely English girl named Dot Lambert.
 Ben went home without seeing the son who was born to him nine months later, and the marriage ended.